nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyactionspace.md

 Configure your vehicle's action space to define by setting the range and granularity for steering angle and speed.

 ## Steering angle
-The steering angle granularity determines the number of directions your agent can steer.
-Increasing this will empower the agent to exercise finer control, but the larger action space will also increase the time it takes to train your model.
+The steering angle determines the range of steering angles in which the front wheels of your agent can turn.
+For the agent to be able to make bigger turns, set a higher steering angle.
+However, too high a steering angle can empower the agent to make unnecessarily excessive turns and can cause zig-zagging.

 ## Speed
-The speed granularity determines the number of speeds in which your agent can drive.
-Increasing this will empower the agent to exercise finer control, but the larger action space will also increase the time it takes to train your model.
+The speed determines how fast your agent can drive.
+For the agent to be able to drive faster, set a higher speed.
+However, on a given track, you must balance the desire for speed against the concern for keeping the agent on the track while it maneuvers curves at a high speed.

 ![Image](/images/400workshop/actionspace.png)